byh711/Lecture_summarization/README.md

 ### **BART (406M)**

-BART utilizes a Transformer-based neural machine translation architecture.
-It's designed with a bidirectional encoder (like BERT) and a left-to-right decoder (like GPT), making it highly effective for text summarization tasks.
+BART, or Bidirectional and Auto-Regressive Transformers, was proposed by Mike Lewis, Yinhan Liu, Naman Goyal, Marjan Ghazvininejad, Abdelrahman Mohamed, Omer Levy, Ves Stoyanov, and Luke Zettlemoyer on October 29, 20191.
+It utilizes a Transformer-based neural machine translation architecture.
+Unlike traditional Transformer models, BART is designed with a bidirectional encoder (similar to BERT) and a left-to-right decoder (similar to GPT).
+This unique design makes it highly effective for text summarization tasks.
+During pretraining, BART learns to reconstruct original sentences from corrupted versions, making it particularly effective when fine-tuned for text generation.

 ### **GPT-2 (774M)**

-GPT-2 employs a stacked Transformer decoder architecture for text generation, with a notable capacity for learning from diverse data, making it adept at generating coherent and contextually relevant summaries.
+Generative Pre-trained Transformer 2 (GPT-2) is a large language model developed by OpenAI.
+It was initially released on February 14, 20192.
+GPT-2 employs a stacked Transformer decoder architecture for text generation.
+This model is capable of learning from diverse data, making it adept at generating coherent and contextually relevant summaries.
+Unlike BERT, which is a bidirectional model, GPT-2 only attends to the left context (previous tokens) in the input during training.

 ### **Llama 2 (7B)**

-Both models are built on Transformer architectures, optimized for efficiency and scalability.
-Llama 2 and Gemma excel in understanding and generating human-like text, attributable to their extensive pre-training on vast datasets.
+Llama 2 is a family of pre-trained and fine-tuned large language models (LLMs) released by Meta AI in 20233.
+These models are built on Transformer architectures, optimized for efficiency and scalability.
+Llama 2 models are trained on 2 trillion tokens and have double the context length of Llama 14.
+They excel in understanding and generating human-like text, attributable to their extensive pre-training on vast datasets.

 ### **Gemma (2B)**

-Both models are built on Transformer architectures, optimized for efficiency and scalability.
-Llama 2 and Gemma excel in understanding and generating human-like text, attributable to their extensive pre-training on vast datasets.
+Gemma is a family of lightweight, state-of-the-art open models built from the research and technology used to create Gemini models6.
+It was made available worldwide on February 22, 20247.
+Like Llama 2, Gemma models are also built on Transformer architectures, optimized for efficiency and scalability.
+Gemma models demonstrate strong performance across academic benchmarks for language understanding, reasoning, and safety.

 <p align="center">
   <img src="https://github.com/byh711/Lecture_summarization/assets/63491899/ebb527fd-fba4-4f2d-8fc3-66d3653a4bc1" width="800" height="500">